 Smaller scholarships with amounts ranging from about $100 to $2,000 are a great opportunity to help fund your higher education.
 Every dollar counts, and applying to a breadth of small scholarships can be very helpful in funding your degree.

 Oftentimes, the application process for small scholarships is easier than that of larger ones.
 This can be helpful because it allows you to apply to many of them in a short period of time.
 You can consult our list of the top easy scholarships to find some scholarship opportunities that don’t require a ton of time to apply.

 Other small scholarships are offered by regional organizations such as community foundations.
 These programs usually offer small scholarships but this is no reason to pass them over.
 Regional scholarships typically have small applicant pools, which means that you will have a much better chance of winning the scholarship.
 Check out our state scholarship guides to find some regional scholarships in your area.

 Even small scholarships with more involved application processes can be worthwhile, especially if they cater to a niche audience.
 Complicated applications usually deter other candidates, so if you have the time to fill them out, you may end up in a small applicant pool and increase your chances of winning the award.

 Medium scholarship awards ranging from about $2,000 to $20,000 usually have more in-depth application processes than small scholarships.
 Though they may require more work, they are a great resource for funding your education.
-For students attending private colleges and universities, this can represent a good chunk of your tuition bill.
-If you are attending an in-state public university, your tuition might be covered (depending on the award).

 These awards can provide substantial aid and are typically easier to obtain than larger scholarships.
 Start by looking up our scholarships lists that are sorted by field of study.
 There, you can find some medium scholarships that suit your major.
 Larger scholarships tend to be offered by larger organizations and are not as common in regional or city-wide competitions.